tembo-io/website/src/content/blog/2024-04-02-pganalyze/index.md

 3. Click on the “Apps” tab in the instance details page.
 4. Submit your pganalyze API key in the “API Key” section and click “Activate”.

-Once activated, pganalyze will start collecting and analyzing your database performance data.
+Once activated, pganalyze will start collecting and analyzing your database performance data, and provide you with detailed insights into your database performance.
 You can access your pganalyze dashboard by clicking on the “pganalyze app” button.

-pganalyze will automatically start collecting and analyzing your database performance data, and provide you with detailed insights into your database performance.

 # Tuning Advisors
 Some of the most useful features in pganalyze are its tuning advisors.
 The Index Advisor and VACUUM Advisor help you optimize